lufixSch/isek_rs/README.md

 You can start the TUI now with the `isek` command.
 After the first start a config is generated at `$XDG_CONFIG_DIR/isek/config.toml` (usually `~/.config/isek/config.toml`, this may differ on Windows or MacOS) which you can modify to your liking.

 First you need to add a calendar currently only the **VDIR** structure is supported (If needed other solutions could be added).
 You can add as many calendars as you like by repeating the example below with another path.
+The color and name of the calendar is taken from the corresponding files in the directory.

 ```toml
 [[calendars]]